mike-ward/mike-ward.github.io/_posts/2009-07-19-word-wrap-in-a-console-app-c.md

         return lines;
     }

-In my particular situation, I wanted to take out line feeds, tabs, etc., which is what the “Regex” expression does.
+In my particular situation, I wanted to take out line feeds, tabs, etc., which is what the `Regex` expression does.
 It also handles the “Single word longer than a line case” by breaking the word at the margin.

 No word-wrapping algorithm is perfect and neither is this one, but I think you’ll find this one easy to modify to your needs.